 Chocolate Pumpkin Seeds

-After carving your pumpkins for Halloweens, make a sweet & salty snack out of those pumpkin seeds!
+After carving your pumpkins for Halloween, make a sweet & salty snack out of those pumpkin seeds!
 These chocolate pumpkin seeds a sweet and crunchy way to keep you out of the candy bowl.

 8